Welcome to Athena Herd CIC: A natural place to learn

 Equine Facilitated Learning

 For instance, animal behaviour can be defined as the animal's response to its environment.
 In other words, this is what makes the Athena Herd experience unique.
-Founded upon a strong authentic ethos of animal welfare and wellbeing, this environment presents a safe authentic learning space.
+Founded upon a strong authentic ethos of animal welfare and well being, this environment presents a safe genuine and authentic learning space.
 It is the perfect place to experience the relational dynamics of human interaction with horses.
+We take a great deal of care about the ratio of humans to horses, the safety of our herd is as important to us as the safety of our participants.
 Likewise, it is the perfect location to undertake the journey of developing the skills that you need to become an Equine Facilitated Practitioner.

 Athena Herd CIC is an Organisational Member of both the BACP: British Association for Counselling and Psychotherapy and ACCPH: Accredited Counsellors, Coaches, Psychotherapists and Hypnotherapists.
 Jennifer Geach is the co-founder of Athena Herd, a Senior Solicitor, Equine Facilitated Learning Practitioner and Senior Member of the ACCPH.
 The combination of living in harmony with nature and looking to care for the herd of horses in as natural an environment as possible provides a very authentic setting for the best possible Equine Facilitated Learning (EFL for short) and development training and experience.